Reduced Course Load

-Students who establish their status as a student with a disability through the Center for Access & Success would be eligible to receive the accommodation of taking a reduced course load while still maintaining full-time status.
+Students who establish their status as a student with a disability through the Office of Student Accessibility Services would be eligible to receive the accommodation of taking a reduced course load while still maintaining full-time status.
 This means that an undergraduate student would be granted full-time status while enrolled in nine credit hours, rather than twelve credit hours per semester.
 A graduate student would be granted full-time status while enrolled in six credit hours, rather than nine credit hours per semester.

 Students granted the accommodation of reduced course load will be viewed as a full-time student by the University and qualifies for all rights and privileges associated with such status, such as eligibility to live on campus, participation in student organization, and holding an office in the student government.